m4ttsch/omscs-notes-notes/information-security/access-control.md

 [Security-Enhanced Linux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux) (SELinux) supports RBAC.

 ### RBAC Benefits
-Since the policy defines which roles have access to which resources, the policy doesn’t need to change when any one user leaves the organization.
+Since the policy defines which roles have access to which resources, the policy doesn't need to change when any one user leaves the organization.

 In addition, a new employee can easily be set up.
 Instead of having to assign them individual privileges one by one, a system administrator can assign them to one or more roles and instantly grant the appropriate amount of access.